gicentre/scrc/docs/flow/allScotland.md

 The problem here is that the LAs vary significantly in land area and population.
 Much of the interesting pattern is concentrated in smaller urban LAs.

-A conventional flow map could be overlain on this geography, here showing magnitude of travel-to-work connections under the 'likelyOperating' model:
+A conventional flow map could be overlain on this geography, here using line width to show total number of travel-to-work connections between home and and work LAs:

 <div class="wide" id="laFlowMap"></div>